About

 Something similar is happening now in the United States.

-The Return of Long-Form Thinking
+Long-Form Thinking

 For years the internet pushed everything toward shorter formats: tweets, headlines, algorithmic feeds.
 Long essays seemed like a relic of the magazine era.